d180cf/dcnn-eval/README.md

 This evaluation is confirmed by the solver, but it needs more than a minute to do that, while the NN takes a few milliseconds for the entire board.

+# Publishing

+`npm run webpack` takes NN weights from `.bin/tf-model.json` and merges them with a few JS files that evaluate the NN.
+The output is written to `.bin/dcnn.js`.
+Then `npm publish` uploads the file to NPM.